laravel-enso/documentation/docs/packages/data-import.md

 #### Sheet Configuration object structure:
 - `name`, the name of the sheet | required
     - should be lower snake cased if the sheet name contains spaces, so use `sale_entries` instead of `Sale entries`
+- `importerClass`, the fully qualified importer class name | required.
+Here you write the import logic.
+- `validatorClass`, the fully qualified custom validator class name, if you are using custom validators | optional
+- `chunkSize`, the size of the chunk used during splitting | default is 1000 | optional
 - `columns`, array of column configuration objects | required

 #### Column Configuration object structure:
 - `name`, the name of the column | required
     - similar to the sheet name, column names should be lower snake cased, so use `mobile_phone` instead of `Mobile phone`
-- `laravelValidations`, the desired Laravel (Request) validation that you want applied for this column
+- `validations`, the desired Laravel (Request) validation that you want applied for this column
-- `complexValidations`, the complex validations you want applied for this column, on top of any Laravel validations

-#### Available **complex validations** include:
-- `unique_in_column`, which requires a column to contain distinct values
-- `exists_in_sheet`, which requires values from this column to exist in another (sheet's) column, and may used like `exists_in_sheet:sheet2,matching_column`

 Please note that the import does not continue if *structure* errors are encountered, such as missing sheets or columns.
-If there are no structure errors, the `stopsOnIssues` flag is false and *content* errors are found, the rows with errors are skipped and valid rows are imported.
+If there are no structure errors and *content* errors are found, the rows with errors are skipped and valid rows are imported.

-Also take into account that the importer automatically checks for duplicate lines and will report them if found.

 ## Inside the importer class
 The importer class given in the JSON template is responsible for doing the actual importing, once the file has been validated.

-Your importer class needs to extend the abstract `LaravelEnso\DataImport\app\Classes\Importers\Importer` class and implement the `run()` method.
+Your importer class needs to implement the `LaravelEnso\DataImport\app\Contracts\Importable` interface and implement the `run()` method.
-To get a sheet's rows, you must use the parent's `rowsFromSheet('sheet_name')` method which returns a collection of **valid** rows from the sheet.

-Having the list of rows, you may then design your particular importing implementation.

-When having successfully processed a row, you should use the `incSuccess()` method to count the successful row import.

-The successful imported lines will be presented to the user, in the import summary.
+The `run` method receives a row object, which you can use to implement your import logic.

+If you need pre/post import logic for your import, you can then also implement the following interfaces:
+- `LaravelEnso\DataImport\app\Contracts\AfterHook` - requires that you implement the 'after' method
+- `LaravelEnso\DataImport\app\Contracts\BeforeHook`- requires that you implement the 'before' method

+Inside the two methods you can add your extra logic.

 ## Inside the custom validator class
 There might be cases where it's not enough to use the Laravel Request Validation methods.
 For more complex scenarios you can